Scheffler part of crowded Colonial leaderboard after PGA cut

 “The course is playing harder than it does in a typical year here.
 Yeah, I felt like I did a really good job of managing myself around the golf course,” Scheffler said.
 “Anytime you make no bogeys, it’s going to be a good round.”

+Colonial, the longest-running PGA Tour event at the same venue since 1946, had never had more than five players share the first-round lead.
+The eight are the most on the PGA Tour since nine shared the 18-hole lead in the Genesis Invitational at Riviera Country Club in 2011.

-Those who teed off in the morning wave — including Scheffler, Reed, Simpson and Varner — started with virtually no wind and cooler conditions.
-The wind picking up later in their rounds and gusted to 20 mph throughout the afternoon.
+Scheffler, Reed, Simpson and Varner were part of the morning wave that started with virtually no wind and cooler conditions.
+The wind picked up later in their rounds, gusting to 22 mph throughout the afternoon.

 Defending Colonial champion Jason Kokrak and Jordan Spieth, the 2016 winner who last year became a third-time runner-up, shot 69.